-NPAT was established in 2012 by five Head Teachers with a vision to provide exceptional learning opportunities for our family of primary schools in Northampton.
+NPAT was established in 2012 by five Headteachers with a vision to provide exceptional learning opportunities for our family of primary schools in Northampton.
 Our passion for future educational provision to be driven by outstanding primary practice, along with a belief that children must remain at the heart of every decision made by our leaders at all levels, led us to evolve NPAT into a successful Trust where we encourage our children, staff and friends to ‘Achieve Extraordinary Things’.

 Great schools need great leaders and great staff, and NPAT schools pride themselves on attracting and retaining the best people to work in and lead our schools.
-The Trust provides a range of professional development opportunities for staff including training, NPAT network groups, bespoke consultant support and our annual NPAT conference.
+The Trust provides a range of professional development opportunities for staff including training, NPAT network groups, bespoke consultant support and our annual NPAT Governance and Teaching conferences.

 CEO and founder member, NPAT

 Built on the principle of synergy